HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="cache-control-and-max-age-and-expires-2019.png",
-  alt="Usage of Cache-Control and Expires headers in 2019.", caption="Usage of `Cache-Control` and `Expires` headers in 2019.", description="A bar chart showing the usage of `Cache-Control` and `Expires` headers.
+  caption="Usage of `Cache-Control` and `Expires` headers in 2019.", description="A bar chart showing the usage of `Cache-Control` and `Expires` headers.
 In desktop, 72.3% of responses are served with a `Cache-Control` header.
 56.3% are served with an `Expires` header, 55.2%	use both `Cache-Control` and `Expires` header, and 26.7% did not include either header.
 In mobile, 71.7% of responses are served with a `Cache-Control` header, 56.4% are served with an `Expires` header, 55.5% use both `Cache-Control` and `Expires` header, and 27.4% did not include either header.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=651240480&format=interactive",